oroinc/documentation/backend/setup/installation.rst

    sudo setfacl -dR -m u:"$HTTPDUSER":rwX -m u:$(whoami):rwX public/{media,js}
    sudo setfacl -R -m u:"$HTTPDUSER":rwX -m u:$(whoami):rwX public/{media,js}

-.. note:: The first setfacl command sets permissions for future files and folders, while the second one sets permissions on the existing files and folders.
-Both of these commands assign permissions for the system user and the Apache user.
-   ``setfacl`` isn't available on NFS mount points.
+.. note:: The first setfacl command sets permissions for future files and folders, while the second sets permissions for the existing files and folders.
+Both commands assign permissions for the system user and the Apache user.
+Be aware that ``setfacl`` is not available on NFS mount points.
 However, storing cache and logs over NFS is strongly discouraged for performance reasons.

 Schedule Periodical Command Execution
 -------------------------------------

-To schedule execution of the *oro:cron* command every-minute, add the following line to crontab file:
+To schedule the execution of the *oro:cron* command every minute, add the following line to the crontab file:

 .. code-block:: none